Home equity loan vs Personal loan

 Examine the benefits of each.
-Personal loans tend to have low fees, fast approvals, and quick cash.
-Though all that sounds pretty good, home equity loans normally have low interest rates, but also offer larger loan amounts and afford possible tax breaks (consult your tax advisor).
+Personal loans tend to have low fees, fast approvals, and quick access to cash.

 Discover® Home Loans offers home equity loans from $35,000 to $300,000 without application, origination, or appraisal fees, and no cash is required at closing.

 Compare these to personal loans from Discover.
 They will come with different rates, terms, and borrowing limits, so it’s always a good idea to evaluate your options to decide what will work best for you.